Overcoming the Curse of Dimensionality: Structural Connectivity Reconstruction via Pairwise Information Flow in Nonlinear Networks: Results

 \subsection{Comparison with other network reconstruction methods}

-To further demonstrate the advantages of our method over other existing approaches, we next compare PTD-TE reconstruction with various popular methods for nonlinear network reconstruction, including symbolic transfer entropy \cite{staniek2008symbolic}, GLM for cross correlation (GLMCC) \cite{kobayashi2019reconstructing}, dynamical differential covariance (DDC) \cite{chen2022dynamical, laasch2025comparison}, convergent cross mapping (CCM) \cite{sugihara2012detecting} and its related variations as frequency-domain CCM (FDCCM) and symbolic CCM (SCCM) \cite{avvaru2023effective, ge2023symbolic}.
-For fair comparison, all other methods are implemented in pairwise manner, except for DDC which relying on estimation of the inverse of network correlation matrix.
-We construct 8 different types of nonlinear networks and each includes 10 nodes with 25\% connection density, including an excitatory HH network (HHEE), an excitatory-inhibitory mixed HH network (HHEI), an excitatory continuously coupled HH network (HHconEE), an excitatory-inhibitory mixed, continuously-coupled HH network (HHconEI), a Lorenz network, a logistic network, a Rössler network, and a linear recurrent neural network (LRNN) (see details in \textit{Methods}).
+To further demonstrate the advantages of our method over other existing approaches, we next compare PDIF reconstruction with various popular methods for nonlinear network reconstruction, including symbolic transfer entropy (STE) \cite{staniek2008symbolic}, GLM for cross correlation (GLMCC) \cite{kobayashi2019reconstructing}, dynamical differential covariance (DDC) \cite{chen2022dynamical}, convergent cross mapping (CCM) \cite{sugihara2012detecting} and its related variations as frequency-domain CCM (FDCCM) and symbolic CCM (SCCM) \cite{avvaru2023effective, ge2023symbolic}.
+For fair comparison, all other methods are implemented in a pairwise manner, except for DDC which relies on estimation of the inverse of network correlation matrix.
+Notably, although conditional versions exist for some methods (in a format analogous to conditional TE), they also suffer from the curse of dimensionality and are thus not applicable in practice.
+We construct 8 different types of nonlinear networks and each includes 10 nodes with 25\% connection density, including excitatory HH networks (HHEE), excitatory-inhibitory mixed HH networks (HHEI), excitatory continuously coupled HH networks (HHconEE), excitatory-inhibitory mixed, continuously-coupled HH networks (HHconEI), Lorenz networks, logistic networks, Rössler networks, and RNNs.

-We evaluate the reconstruction performances of all methods using the reconstruction accuracy and AUC values.
-As shown in Fig. \ref{fig5}a, PTD-TE reconstruction consistently outperforms other methods in all 8 network benchmarks, with AUC values being or approaching unity.
-For neuronal networks, except for PTD-TE and SCCM, all other methods give mis-inferred connections marked by blue squares in Fig. \ref{fig5}a.
+We evaluate the reconstruction performances of all methods using reconstruction accuracy and AUC values.
+As shown in Fig. \ref{fig5}(a), PDIF reconstruction consistently outperforms other methods in all 8 benchmarks, with AUC values being or approaching unity.
+To provide an intuitive visualization of reconstruction performance, incorrectly inferred connections are marked by blue squares in Fig. \ref{fig5}(a) for all methods.
 DDC performs worst as it requires an accurate estimation of the derivative of voltage time series, and is more sensitive to the detection for inhibitory interactions.
-For non-neuronal networks, the performances for all other methods drops dramatically except for CCM and its variations.
-CCM-typed reconstruction and its variations are able to achieve slightly worse but comparable reconstruction performance as PTD-TE.
-However, CCM-typed methods fail in reconstructing the weakly coupled LRNN system due to the noise sensitivity of CCM-typed reconstructions.
+Among other methods, CCM and its variations achieve comparable reconstruction performances as PDIF in many benchmarks but not the weakly coupled RNN system, where their noise sensitivity degrades accuracy.